 Anger or anxiety are emotions that result in excessive physiological arousal.
 Therefore, it makes perfect sense to use physiological deactivation techniques such as breathing exercises.

 In psychological practice, training in deep breathing is often used either as a standalone technique to control excessive physiological arousal or as part of a relaxation package.

-Some examples of exercises that help children learn deep breathing are: make soap bubbles, breath in pretending to smell a flower and breath out pretending to blow out a candle or slowly inflate a balloon.
+Some examples of exercises that help children learn deep breathing are: make soap bubbles, breathe in pretending to smell a flower, and breathe out pretending to blow out a candle or slowly inflate a balloon.

 FUN Breathing Exercises for Kids for Home or the Classroom

 Breathing exercises help relieve anxiety, anger, and frustration.